shizzard/teller-api/doc/issues.md

 - Account resources (details, balances, etc.) are a mostly a boilerplate.

 - GET parameters are validated in a very simple way.
 In real-world application there sould be generalized validator.

-## Tests

-- There is no test for day change (check if it will generate a new set of transactions, keeping everything else the same).